 The project encapsulates the characteristics and changes of the neighborhoods along the L line, both in Manhattan and Brooklyn, via still images, oral history from long time residents and businesses, as gentrification continues, altering the demographics.
 The pressure of changes along the L line is such that, as an example, the Our Lady of Loreto Church in Brownsville was demolished late 2017 in favor of a residential building — against the neighborhood residents’ wish.

-The project is exhibited at b[x] in Bushwick from October 25 to December 8, 2019.
+The project was exhibited at b[x] in Bushwick from October 25 to December 8, 2019.

 East New York, 2015